Can I Use VPN in Cloud VPS Server?

 In more infrastructure-heavy setups, teams use VPNs to connect multiple servers.
 Instead of exposing internal APIs or databases publicly, they restrict access to a private network that only exists through VPN connections.
 This is where VPS hosting becomes a building block for secure infrastructure design.

-A VPN constantly encrypts and decrypts traffic, which introduces computational overhead.
-That means CPU performance, network bandwidth, and storage responsiveness all matter more than they would in a standard hosting setup.
+A VPN constantly encrypts and decrypts traffic, which introduces computational overhead that directly impacts CPU, network bandwidth, and storage performance.

 A VPS with weak CPU allocation or overloaded virtualization can become a bottleneck very quickly when handling VPN traffic.
 Similarly, limited bandwidth can degrade performance if multiple users or services are connected simultaneously.